riteshshukla04/JellifyBlur/README.md

 # JellifyBlur

-A powerful React Native library that provides native blur effects for iOS using UIVisualEffectView.
+A powerful React Native library that provides native blur effects for both iOS and Android.
 Create beautiful, performant blur overlays with various blur types and customization options.

 ## Features

-- 🎨 **Multiple Blur Types**: Support for 10+ different iOS blur effects
+- 🎨 **Multiple Blur Types**: Support for 10+ different blur effects on both platforms
-- ⚡ **Native Performance**: Uses UIVisualEffectView for optimal performance
+- ⚡ **Native Performance**: Uses UIVisualEffectView on iOS and optimized blur algorithms on Android
 - 🔧 **Customizable**: Adjustable blur amount and fallback colors
 - ♿ **Accessibility**: Respects reduced transparency settings
-- 📱 **iOS Focused**: Designed specifically for iOS with native blur effects
+- 📱 **Cross-Platform**: Works on both iOS and Android with platform-specific optimizations

 ## Installation